 async def main():

-Okay, so you and I know all about Relational Database Management Systems (RDBMSs) right, but they’re really built for storing stuff in rows and columns - very 2D thinking.
-Some databases get a bit fancier with graphs or nodes (looking at you, Neo4j!), but vector databases?
-They’re built different!
+You and I know all about Relational Database Management Systems (RDBMSs), right?
+They’re built for storing stuff in rows and columns.
+Very 2D thinking.
+Some databases get fancier with graphs or nodes (looking at you, Neo4j).
+But vector databases are purpose-built for a different problem entirely.

-These specialized databases can handle information in vector space that’s super multidimensional.
-We’re talking hundreds or even thousands of dimensions!
-And over the last few years, we’ve seen some really cool options pop up:
+They can handle information in vector space that’s hundreds or even thousands of dimensions.
+And over the last few years, we’ve seen some solid options emerge:

 • Pinecone (built specifically for vector search)